AlxD11/Unity-Test/README.md

 # Unity-Test
-Learning how to upload Unity WebGL builds to GitHub Pages.
+Experimenting with Unity's WebGL builds.
 (This will be made private when it's no longer needed.)